ariel-dev/vue-dymo-js/README.md

 ## How is this different from dymojs?
 If have been looking for library that will help you connect to a DYMO printer you may have ran into [dymojs](https://github.com/dsandor/dymojs).
 I tried to use this module but started to notice that its age was starting to show in the documentation and also in the code itself.
 I was heavily inspired by that project to create a similiar project but up to date with the changes the DYMO team  has made.

-## Supported Printers
+## Tested Printers
-Currently the only printer I have tested on has been the DYMO Label Printer 450 Turbo
+DYMO Label Printer 450 Turbo